 - 53% of organisations use manual methods for data management

 It takes a considerable amount of time, planning, and effort to move from inactive, to reactive, to proactive, to optimised levels of maturity.
-HCL’s offering could be the first step or a means to accelerate this maturity for managing data quality.
+HCLTech’s offering could be the first step or a means to accelerate this maturity for managing data quality.

 For this, we tap and integrate at the points wherein the large data movement happens using a framework driven approach.
 Here, the data owners can define the data and related rules; the framework will integrate to the data source and evaluate the quality metrics and provide the capability to visualise the data quality metrics for further analysis.

 The benefits of following such an approach include:

 - Extensibility, as the solution can be deployed on top of existing Data lake, Data Mart framework, and exposes standard interfaces/connectors to the existing systems

 - Productivity, as the solution enables ease-of-use and non-scripting functionality.
 Our solution radically increases the productivity of the data engineers, helping them create and setup DQ assessment pipelines 70% faster and producing valuable insights.

 - Standardisation, the solution provides a standard implementation which is easy to roll-out, execute and support.